Esri/idp/Documentation/SAML/Configure Active Directory Federation Services.md

      ArcGIS Enterprise users can generate a token using https://webadaptorhost.domain.com/webadaptorname/sharing/rest/generateToken.
 When entering the URL on the **Generate Token** page, specify the fully qualified domain name of the AD FS server in the **Webapp URL** field.
 Selecting any other option, such as **IP Address** or **IP Address of this request's origin**, is not supported and may generate an invalid token.

-     > **Note:** For ArcGIS Enterprise users, the `arcgis` portion of the above sample URL is the default name of the Web Adaptor application.
-If your web adaptor is named something other than `arcgis`, replace this portion of the URL with the name of your web adaptor.

    - **Import data about the relying party from a file**: This option uses a `metadata.xml` file from your ArcGIS organization.
 There are two ways you can get a metadata `.xml` file:

       - On the organization page, click the **Settings** tab and click **Security** on the left side of the page.
 In the **Logins** sections, under **SAML login**, click the **Download service provider metadata** button to download the metadata file for your organization.